Need Money for Groceries? Here Are 4 Tips to Help You Out

 Hunger is a problem.
 So are predatory loans.

-40 million people, including 12 million children, struggle with hunger in the United States, and not all are eligible for government assistance.
+38 million people, including 9 million children, struggle with food insecurity in the United States, and not all are eligible for government assistance.

 While food is a basic need, it can be difficult to secure enough food for your family on a limited income.
 And when gaps in income or other financial emergencies arise, many people turn to short-term no credit check loans like payday loans or cash advances to put food on the table.

-Speaks of healthy food, here’s an interesting fact: Did you know there are more payday lending storefronts in the U.S. than McDonald’s restaurants?
+Speaking of healthy food, here’s an interesting fact: Did you know there are twice as many payday lending storefronts in the U.S. than McDonald’s restaurants?
 If you’ve ever run out of money for food, you might have considered visiting either of these establishments—maybe both!

 But just like subsisting solely on fast food will negatively impact your health, relying on costly no credit checks loans will cause undue harm to your financial health.
 (There are many different kinds of no credit check loans, for all the details check out the OppU Ultimate Guide to No Credit Check Loans.)

 If you or your family are hungry, there are better options available.

 Buy house brands, shop for sale items, and buy in bulk when you can.
 You should also be strategic about what you buy; get foods that are whole grain or high in protein, which will fill you up without breaking the bank.

 Check out this list of 35 foods to eat when you’re broke.

 If you’re struggling to cover the cost of food, you should check to see if you’re eligible for the Supplemental Nutrition Assistance Program (SNAP) in your state.
 For states without online applications, you’ll need to visit your local SNAP office.